hjacobs/kube-ops-view/README.rst

 .. code-block:: bash

-    $ kubectl apply -f deploy  # apply all manifests from the folder
+    $ kubectl apply -k deploy  # apply all manifests from the folder

 Afterwards you can open "kube-ops-view" via kubectl port-forward: